Overhand throw: Cocking

 The first stage of the throwing motion includes the time from the start of the motion to when the shoulder has reached its maximum external rotation.
 The throwing motion is initiated by first taking a stride toward the target with the leg opposite of the throwing arm.
 The stride foot should be in line with the thrower's stance foot and the target; placing the foot wide from the target creates a breakdown of the motion due to over-rotation of the pelvis, and placing the foot inward from the target forces the thrower to throw across his or her body.
 The purpose of the stride is to increase the distance over which linear and angular trunk motions occur, allowing more energy to be produced and transferred up the body.
 The stride step is performed while raising the throwing arm back to the point of maximum external shoulder rotation.
 At this point the arm is fully “cocked”.
-It is important to note that the ball does not move forward during the cocking stage.
+The ball does not move forward during the cocking stage.